dyiar/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+describe() creates a block that groups together related tests.
+It isn't neccessary - used for organization. it() or test() are used to actually write the tests.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+The point of TDD is to have as much automated test coverage of your code as possible.
+It makes it easier to add more code in the future because you have a large set of tests so you can trust that your changes and code will work.
+I think that the idea is good, but getting just a little bit of exposure to it during this week hasn't been very enjoyable.

 1. Mention three types of automated tests.

+unit component integration (?)

 ## Project Set Up